 Do I Qualify For Chapter 7 Bankruptcy?

-Many people find themselves in the situation where their personal debts have become unmanageable, and they begin to consider filing bankruptcy and making a fresh start.
+Many people find themselves in a situation where their personal debts have become unmanageable, and they begin to consider filing bankruptcy and making a fresh start.
 Several areas of bankruptcy law changed recently, and it is helpful to understand some of the basics before making a decision on which type of bankruptcy may work best for you.

 The first question one must ask when considering bankruptcy is whether or not you can qualify for Chapter 7, which allows you to erase all debts, or if you must file Chapter 13 and repay a portion of the debt with a payment plan.
-The answer to this question depends on both the debtor’s income and current monthly expenses, and is determined by a two-part analysis as a threshold for qualification.
+The answer to this question depends on both the debtor’s income and current monthly expenses and is determined by a two-part analysis as a threshold for qualification.